cutthroat78/Leaving-Cert-Notes/README.md

   - [ ] Computer science
   - [ ] English
   - [ ] Music
+  - [ ] Convert markdown that needs to be HTML to work on index.md into html code
 - [ ] 2.
 Sort out all my Biology Experiments
 - [ ] 3.
 Convert all Biology paper and digital slides
 - [ ] 4.
 Start converting all subject topics to anki